 —see this page for completing a W-4 for 2022.

 Tax Year 2022 Tax Withholding Form for Pension or Annuity Payments

 Tax Year 2022 Request for Federal Income Tax Withholding from Sick Pay

 Tax Year 2022 Application for ITIN-Individual Taxpayer Identification Number

 Tax Year 2022 Application for Taxpayer Identification Number for Pending U.S. Adoptions

 Tax Year 2022 COA—Certificate of Accuracy for IRS Individual Taxpayer Identification Number

 Tax Year 2022 Request for Taxpayer Identification Number and Certification

 B: 2022 Tax Return Forms During 2023

-These 2022 IRS Tax Return Forms you can either eFile online on eFile.com OR complete the actual tax forms before you mail them to the IRS and/or to the respective state tax agency.
-Most tax forms can be e-filed - look for the eFileIT tag as well as the FileIT tag when you search for free tax forms online.
+These 2022 IRS Tax Return Forms the eFile tax app will select for you when you prepare your taxes on on eFile.com.
+If you prepare your taxes via paper forms you complete the actual tax forms before you mail them to the IRS and/or to the respective state tax agency.
+Most tax forms can be e-filed—look for the eFileIT tag as well as the FileIT tag when you search for free tax forms online.
 See state tax forms including state amendments and extensions.

 2022 Tax Return Forms you can e-File